Toothle/LibSys-1/README.md

 ####For administrators:
 1. There is a **preconfigured administrator** can log in using email hy@a.b, password 123456;
-2. Preconfigured administrator can add members in **Account->Add member&admin** and choose to add them as administrators by check the **Check to set as a admin:** checkbox.
+2. Preconfigured administrator can add members in **Account->Add member&admin** and choose to add them as administrators by checking the **Check to set as a admin:** checkbox.
 3. Administrators can do everything that members can do;
 4. Administrators can add a book using **Add book** button in their main page;
 5. Administrators can view the full history of any book by clicking the **details** button after each book;